Yann-dv/Ana_cv-app/README.md

-My personnal Resume as Web Developer
+My personnal Resume as Coach

 French and English versions